Digital-Identity-Labs/mdqt/README.md

     $ gem install mdqt

+MDQT should work with Ruby 2.1.0 or later.

 ## Commandline Usage as an MDQ client

-You can see a list of commandline options by typing
+You can see a list of commandline options by typing:

     $ mdqt --help

+To see more information about a command, use the `--help` option after the command:

+    $ mdqt get --help

-Specifying the MDQ service with a commandline option
+Specifying the MDQ service with a commandline option:

     $ mdqt get --service https://mdq.example.com/mdq  http://entity.ac.uk/shibboleth

 It's more convenient to set an environment variable to specify a default MDQ service.
-Set MDQT_SERVICE or MDQ_BASE_URL to the base URL of your MDQ service.
+Set `MDQT_SERVICE` or `MDQ_BASE_URL` to the base URL of your MDQ service.

-Downloading entity metadata to STDOUT
+Downloading entity metadata to STDOUT:

     $ mdqt get https://test-idp.ukfederation.org.uk/idp/shibboleth

-Using sha1 hashed version of entity IDs requires quotes or escaping
+Using the sha1 hashed version of entity IDs requires quotes or escaping:

     $ mdqt get "{sha1}52e2065fc0d53744e8d4ee2c2f30696ebfc5def9"

     $ mdqt get \{sha1\}52e2065fc0d53744e8d4ee2c2f30696ebfc5def9

-Requesting all metadata from an MDQ endpoint is done by specifying `--all`
+Requesting all metadata from an MDQ endpoint is done by specifying `--all`:

     $ mdqt get --all

+Caching can be enabled using `--cache`.
+At the moment the `mdqt` executable only supports caching to disk.
+It will create a cache directory in your temporary directory.

+    $ mdqt get --cache --service https://mdq.example.com/mdq  http://entity.ac.uk/shibboleth

+If you don't specify an MDQ service with `--service' or `MDQT_SERVICE` then `mdqt` *might* be able to guess your local NREN's MDQ service.
+Do not do this in production.

 ## Library Usage